eeegoloauq/mpv-for-default-media-player/README.md

 This project is distributed under the **MIT License**.
 See the `LICENSE` file for more details.

-*(**Action for you:** Create a file named `LICENSE` in the root of your repository and paste the MIT License text into it.
-You can find the MIT License text easily online, e.g., on [choosealicense.com](https://choosealicense.com/licenses/mit/))*

 ---

 Enjoy MPV as your all-in-one media player on Windows!